-Defendants/persons under supervision with co-occurring disorders shall receive substance use and mental health services in an integrated fashion.
+Defendants/persons under supervision with co-occurring disorders shall receive substance use and mental health services that simultaneously addresses both disorders.
+Treatment shall be based in current scientific research on drug use and addiction an integrated fashion.
+Vendors should offer treatment that is readily accessible to reasonably accommodate defendant/person under supervision schedules.
+If applicable, see additional requirements under the local needs section for hours of operation.
 Integrated treatment services shall include the use of cognitive behavioral techniques, including but not limited to cognitive restructuring, skill building using a structured learning approach (including modeling, role play and feedback), and teaching the skill of problem solving to change defendant/person under supervision thought patterns while teaching interpersonal and coping skills.
 The vendor shall incorporate motivational engagement techniques throughout the counseling process.
 For USPO referrals, the intervention shall address criminogenic risk and needs in accordance with the person under supervision's PCRA results.

-When receiving integrated treatment services, defendants/persons under supervision shall be treated by the same clinician and/or team in the same location.
 Treatment shall incorporate one or more of the services referenced below (1 through 4) for each defendant/person under supervision.
-Treatment dosage, including level of care, shall be based on needs of the defendant/person under supervision, and re-evaluated no less than every 90 days.
-As the defendant/person under supervision progresses or regresses in their treatment, the vendor shall provide recommendations to the USPO/USPSO for changes in service intensity, and re-evaluated no less than every 90 days.
+Treatment dosage, including level of care, shall be based on needs of the defendant/person under supervision.
+As the defendant/person under supervision progresses or regresses in their treatment, the vendor shall provide recommendations to the USPO/USPSO for changes in service intensity and re-evaluated no less than every 90 days.

 - a.
 One or more of the following (or any combination thereof): - "(1)" Integrated Treatment Services for Co-Occurring Disorders/Individual Counseling (6015) to one (1) defendant/person under supervision.
-This treatment shall conform to the standards set forth in 2010 and 6010, but shall be completed in an integrated fashion. - "(2)" Integrated Treatment Services for Co-Occurring Disorders/Group Counseling (6026) with at least two (2), but no more than ten (10) defendants/persons under supervision.
-This treatment shall conform to the standards set forth in 2020, and 6020, but shall be completed in an integrated fashion. - "(3)" Integrated Treatment Services for Co-Occurring Disorders/Treatment Readiness Group (6027) Two (2) or more defendants/persons under supervision and/or family members.

-"(4)" Integrated Treatment Services for Co-Occurring Disorders/Family Counseling (6036) to defendant/person under supervision and/or one (1) or more family members.
-The vendor may meet with family members without the defendant/person under supervision present with USPO/USPSO approval, and as long as the defendant/person under supervision is the primary beneficiary of the service provided.
+This treatment shall conform to the standards set forth in 2010 and 6010 but shall be completed in an integrated fashion. - "(2)" Integrated Treatment Services for Co-Occurring Disorders/Group Counseling (6026) with at least two (2), but no more than ten (10) defendants/persons under supervision.
+This treatment shall conform to the standards set forth in 2020 and 6020 but shall be completed in an integrated fashion. - (3)" Integrated Treatment Services for Co-Occurring Disorders/Treatment Readiness Group (6027) Two (2) or more defendants/persons under supervision and/or family members. - "(4)" Integrated Treatment Services for Co-Occurring Disorders/Family Counseling (6036) to defendant/person under supervision and/or one (1) or more family members.
+The vendor may meet with family members without the defendant/person under supervision present with USPO/USPSO approval, if the defendant/person under supervision is the primary beneficiary of the service provided.